 - Use in recipes like Pumpkin Bread, Pumpkin Spice Latte Cookies or Absolutely Perfect Pumpkin Pie.
 You can also freeze for later and enjoy fresh pumpkin throughout the year.

-Peel off the skin and place flesh into a food processor.
+- Peel off the skin or scoop flesh and place into a food processor.

-If freezing, use a food scale and put desired amount into a zipper freezer bag (I usually go with 15oz.
-Most recipes call for a can of pumpkin, or 15oz so I go with that).
+- If freezing, use a food scale and put desired amount into a zipper freezer bag (I usually go with 15oz, equivalent to a can of pumpkin)

 - Look for sugar pumpkins.
 They are sweeter and much less stringy than other varieties.
 You should be able to find them at your grocery store or local garden center starting in September.
 Oddly enough, they really aren’t around in the late fall (at least in my experience!) so I usually pick a few up when I see them at the store.
 They last a good while on your shelf.